marklogic/mlxprs/README.md

 1. Eval and debug JavaScript
 2. Eval XQuery (debugging coming soon)

-This will take the contents of the current active editor window and run it against a configured MarkLogic database instance.
-The results of the query will be shown in the next tab over.
+This tool takes the contents of the current active editor window and runs the code against a configured MarkLogic Data Hub instance (or MarkLogic database).
+The query results appear in the adjacent tab.

 ## Features

-- It's asynchronous: long-running queries won't freeze the editor
+- It's asynchronous: Long-running queries won't freeze the editor
-- Changes to the config file take immediate effect, switch databases and credentials on-the-fly
+- Changes to the config file take immediate effect, you can switch databases and credentials on-the-fly
-- Readability—pretty-formatting of query results based on their contents
+- Readability: Pretty-formatting of query results based on their contents
-- SJS and XQuery code completion with functions from the MarkLogic API
+- JavaScript and XQuery code completion with functions from the MarkLogic API

 ## Getting started

-The easiest way to install this is to use VS Code's built-in marketplace.
-Search for "mlxprs" or "MarkLogic", and then simply click "install" when you find this extension.
+Install this tool using the VS Code built-in marketplace.
+Search for "mlxprs" or "MarkLogic".
+Click "install" when you find the extension.

 ### Configuration